top of page

 August Bumper Blog Bonanza!

-August saw me camping, yet again!
-And, a few sessions with my nephew.
+August saw me camping again.
+And a few sessions with my nephew.
 And, his PB Carp!

-My nephew, Harrison is currently on his summer holidays and as I don't work Mondays - "I don't like Mondays" - we went to Birch House Lakes and fished the Horseshoe Lake.
+My nephew, Harrison, is currently on his summer holidays, and as I don't work Mondays - "I don't like Mondays" - we went to Birch House Lakes and fished the Horseshoe Lake.
 It was really quiet, and we found a peg big enough for two, with some lilies, reeds and a small island to fish to.
-We both float-fished red maggots on the hook and for loose feed.
-I fished my 12' cane rod and Mitchell Match reel.
+We both float-fished red maggots, and I fished my 12' cane rod and Mitchell Match reel.

-The week after, I packed up my camping gear and headed to Blackbrook Lodge Campsite near Turnditch where I was booked in for two nights.
-There's two small lakes and a large pond, all stocked with Carp and some Roach.
+The week after, I packed up my camping gear and headed to Blackbrook Lodge Campsite near Turnditch in Derbyshire, for two nights.
+There are two small lakes and a large pond, stocked with Carp and some Roach.

-Once pitched up next to the larger of the lakes, I headed to the bank with my Lee of Redditch cane rod, paired with a Mitchell Match reel and float-fish red maggots and sweetcorn on a porcupine quill.
+Once pitched up next to the larger of the lakes, I headed to the bank with my Lee of Redditch cane rod, with a Mitchell Match reel and float-fish red maggots and sweetcorn on a porcupine quill.
 There were some children fishing and catching some nice Carp weighing a few pounds on the opposite bank.
-And a chap fly-fishing on the surface and also catching a few good sized Carp.
+And a chap fly-fishing on the surface was also catching good-sized Carp.

-In the evening my partner came with sustenance in the form of fish and chips and we sat by the lake, mug of wine in-hand, watched the fish topping, and the ducks, geese and chickens looking for leftover bait.
+In the evening my partner came with sustenance in the form of fish and chips, and we sat by the lake, mug of wine in hand, watched the fish topping, and the ducks, geese and chickens looking for leftovers.

-After a few hours fishing, I went back to the tent, made a cup of tea and then returned to swim for the afternoon.
+After a few hours fishing, I went back to the tent, made a cup of tea, then returned to swim for the afternoon.
 I listened to '100 Greatest England Cricketing Moments' on my iPod.
-Ah the sound of leather on willow on an English summers afternoon!
-That evening consisted of hotdogs and wine, and a chat with a few other campers.
+Ah, the sound of leather on willow on an English summer's afternoon!
+The evening consisted of hot dogs and wine, and a chat with a few other campers.
 The next morning I prepared another cooked breakfast and packed up between light showers before heading home.

 Comments